 Emissions savings compared to fossil fuels increase to 57 percent

-In Nabisy, the web-based state database for documenting the traceability and mass balancing of deliveries of sustainable biomass, 13,119 proofs of sustainability with a total energy content of 315,896 terajoules were discontinued.
+In Nabisy, the web-based state database for documenting the traceability and mass balance of deliveries of sustainable biomass, 13.119 proofs of sustainability with a total energy content of 315.896 terajoules were posted.
 Emissions savings compared to fossil fuels improved to around 57 percent last year (2011: 49 percent).

 Summary of key results from 2012

 The following points come from the summary of the current evaluation and experience report of the BLE.